 1) Private and professional association standards:

 A) A.M.
 Best Bond and Liability Insurance Ratings, available from A.M.
-Best Company, Ambest Road, Oldwick, New Jersey 08858.
+Best Company, Ambest Road, Oldwick NJ 08858.

-B) The following standards and recommended practices of the American National Standards Institute, Inc. (ANSI), which may be obtained from the American National Standards Institute, Inc., 25 West 43rd Street, 4th Floor, New York, New York 10036:
+B) The following standards and recommended practices of the American National Standards Institute, Inc. (ANSI), which may be obtained from the American National Standards Institute, Inc., 1899 L Street, NW, 11th Floor, Washington DC 20036:

 i) Standards